WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Ismael-KherroubiGarcia/Mentored.md

   * ME: Wohoooo so pleased that the postponement has been confirmed 🎉 🙏  Maybe we should try having our next mentoring session in German? 😄 Finally put my school German to use.
 Really enjoyed chatting about the RA role.
 #### What did you achieve?
 * IKG: I had the week off, so... plenitude and reconnection with the soul, or something.
+* ME: Happy you're in a better place 🌷
 #### What did you struggle with?
 * IKG: Disconnecting from work during holidays is especially hard when work is at home...
+* ME: Ugh this is so true.
+It's so hard when the physical space of your home represents both rest and work.
+You probably know this but there are so many sleep hygiene studies on how you shouldn't do work in bed/the bedroom, so I'm not surprised work-from-home is screwing with our ability to disconnect...
+Hopefully, you were still able to get some much-deserved relaxation in 🥰
 #### Any other topics
 * IKG: Not really!
 #### Next meeting: 17 March 2021